-Both REIS reports and Costar have excellent free news letters that help you keep up-to-date on the commercial real estate market.
+Both REIS reports and Costar have excellent free newsletters that help you keep up-to-date on the commercial real estate market.

-National and local new papers
+National and local newspapers

-Many newspapers have a weekly commercial real estate page, including the Wall Street Journal which can help you get abreast to the commercial markets, trends etc. Newspapers often report the sales of a building providing details such as the cap rate, price per Sq.
-Ft, lease rates etc.
+Many newspapers have a weekly commercial real estate page, including the Wall Street Journal which can help you get abreast of the commercial markets, trends, etc. Newspapers often report the sales of a building providing details such as the cap rate, price per Sq.
+Ft, lease rates, etc.